Amphion floridensis

 Amphion floridensis, the Nessus sphinx, is a day-flying moth of the family Sphingidae.
 The species was described by Pieter Cramer in 1777, and renamed in 1920.
 It is the only member of the genus Amphion erected by Jacob Hübner in 1819.
 It lives throughout the eastern United States and Canada and occasionally south into Mexico, and is one of the more commonly encountered day-flying moths in the region, easily recognized by the two bright-yellow bands across the abdomen.

 Description

+The Nessus sphinx has reddish median bands on its hindwings and two prominent horizontal yellow stripes and a tail feather-like hair tuft on abdomen of both sexes.
 The wingspan is 37–55 mm.
+It has a stout body and reddish-brown upperside wings, and in some individuals the hindwings may have pale to absent median band or a yellow spot on the costal margin.